 I’m often thinking and reflecting on social media and what my desired outcome is as a family pastor.
 I definitely seek out the “experts”, but also keep in mind those “experts” in social media are only eight years old at the most.
+Although, saying that, there are a few things that I have picked up on that might potentially help me with improving my followers on certain social media accounts… Did you realize that you can get help for things like your instagram followers if you wanted?
+It’s not just that though there are loads of other things that you can do to help with your social media.
 This is such a massive topic, so I thought I’d share just a couple thoughts to things kicked off…

 So, the children’s pastor in me asks these two questions often: